tollev/github-actions-workshop/README.md

 2. Push the code and verify that the workflow runs two jobs successfully.

-TODO:
-* Require build, tests & linting to succeed to merge PR

 ## Triggering workflows

 Workflows can be triggered in many different ways and can be grouped into four type of events: